-Tragically, five years of professional wrestling combined with years of ultra heavy benching took their toll on Arcidi, and though he was able to easily set another record using one of Inzer’s new bench shirts, he had problems locking out the weight and ditched his comeback after a year.
-From there, he opened a gym in New Hampshire, continued selling his own brand of supplements for years, and opened a business refurbishing exercise equipment for resale.
-On top of that, he introduced Triple H to Killer Kowalski after repeatedly trying to talk him out of joining the record business, and was a strength trainer for both Chyna and Triple H early on in their careers.
-And if that weren’t enough goddamned entries in his book of awesome, he acted alongside Denzel in Equalizer 2, Law and Order, with DeNiro and Rene Russo in The Family, Nurse Jackie, 30 Rock, and Blue Bloods, among other things.
+Tragically, five years of professional wrestling combined with years of ultra-heavy benching took their toll on Arcidi.
+Though he was able to easily set another record using one of Inzer’s new bench shirts, he had problems locking out the weight and ditched his comeback after a year.
+From there, he opened a gym in New Hampshire.
+He continued selling his own brand of supplements for years, and opened a business refurbishing exercise equipment for resale.
+On top of that, he introduced Triple H to Killer Kowalski after repeatedly trying to talk him out of joining the record business.
+He was a strength trainer for both Chyna and Triple H early on in their careers.
+And if that weren’t enough goddamned entries in his book of awesome, he acted alongside Denzel in Equalizer 2, Law, and Order, with DeNiro and Rene Russo in The Family, Nurse Jackie, 30 Rock, and Blue Bloods, among other things.

-With that utterly ridiculous biographical intro, you people better be dying to find out how the man ate and trained, and you’re in luck- I researched this hard enough that I might at this point be world’s foremost authority on this bad, bad man.
+With that utterly ridiculous biographical intro, you people better be dying to find out how the man ate and trained.
+You’re in luck- I researched this hard enough that I might at this point be world’s foremost authority on this bad, bad man.

-Like some of the behemoths of the 1950’s, Arcidi’s rise to cryptozoological dimensions was quick and focused, but nothing Earth shattering, restrictive, or ridiculous.
+Like some of the behemoths of the 1950’s, Arcidi’s rise to cryptozoological dimensions was quick and focused.
+Nothing Earth shattering, restrictive, or ridiculous.
 Nah, he wasn’t on some proto-Vertical Diet, nor did he weigh and measure each morsel like he was a moneylender from ancient Sumeria faced with tables of weird exotic spices to exchange for coin.
 Instead, the dude who packed on 100lbs of rip in five years stuck to the basics.

 Compounding that statement is one most people will likely find even more unconventional but was actually common among powerlifters in that era- Arcidi’s bodyweight in the offseason was 15lbs lighter than his competition training weight.
 Because Arcidi and his fellow powerlifters weren’t the attention whoring, narcissistic douches of the modern era, they were delightfully unconcerned with what the people around them, or in the world at large, thought about their training, form, training weights, and physiques were in the offseason, because again, they trained because they enjoyed training, not because their existence was so empty, lonely, and valueless that they required constant affirmations of their existence from complete strangers.